askimed/nf-test/docs/index.md

 ## :material-power-plug-outline: Highly extendable

-nf-test supports including third party libraries (e.g. jar files ) or functions from groovy files to either extend it functionality or to avoid duplicate code and to keep the logic in test cases simple.
-As most assertions are usecase specific, nf-test integrates a plugin system that provides the possibility to extend existing classes with custom methods.
+nf-test supports the **inclusion of third-party libraries** (e.g., jar files) or functions from Groovy files.
+This can be done to either extend its functionality or to prevent code duplication, thus maintaining simplicity in the logic of test cases.
+Given that many assertions are specific to use cases, nf-test incorporates a **plugin system** that allows for the extension of existing classes with custom methods.
 For example [FASTA file support](docs/assertions/fasta).

 :material-arrow-right: [Learn more](docs/assertions/libraries)